lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 * The generic implementation comes with a drawback.
 * Internal states of custom scripts must be made public.
 * This problem can be avoided by implementing special versions of the Originator class and the Recovery MonoBehaviour.
-* But then you will not witness the simplicity and the beauty of this Recovery pattern.
+* But then you will not witness the simplicity and the beauty of this pattern.
 * The main goal of this pattern is to provide an easy access to save and restore internal states of existing MonoBehaviours.
+* Just as in the case of the Memento pattern saved states will not be exposed.

 The general version of this pattern.
 ![Image of Recovery Pattern](https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-memento-pattern/multi-state-recovery-1.png)